Actindo-AG/Documentation/Payments/UserInterface/01a_ListAuthorizations.md

 - ![Folder](../../Assets/Icons/Folder01.png "[Folder]") (Folder)
     Attribute group.
 Click the attribute group to display all attributes that are assigned to the selected attribute group on the right side of the *Attributes* tab.

 The right side of the *Attributes* tab displays all attributes that are assigned to the selected group in the left margin column.
 Depending on the selected attribute group, the displayed fields may vary.
-The attributes are imported via the payment service provider driver.
+The attributes are imported by the payment service provider driver.
 All fields are read-only.